-The student must participate in at least 300 total hours: three rotations (Community 150 hrs, Institution 75 hrs, and Specialty 75 hrs).
+The student must participate in at least 300 total hours: three rotations (Community 150 hours, Institution 75 hours, and Specialty 75 hours).
 The Preceptor may require the student to be present at the site for various shifts (e.g., evening, night, or weekend hours) so the student may be exposed to the differences in practice experience, workload, or pace.
 All IPPE hours must be completed onsite only unless otherwise approved by the OEE and Preceptor.
-Any absences must be coordinated with OEE and their Preceptor (s).
+Any absences must be coordinated with the OEE and their Preceptor(s).